 Internationally, we are exploring opportunities in our current markets and will continue to actively bid on any opportunities that fit our target profile for profitability and operational risk.
 We are pleased to have been awarded a ten-year contract renewal for the continued delivery of secure transportation under our GEOAmey joint venture in the United Kingdom.
 In January 2023, our Australian subsidiary, GEO Australia, entered into a contract with the Department of Justice and Community Safety in the State of Victoria for the delivery of primary health services across thirteen public prisons.
-The contract commenced on July 1, 2023 and is expected to generate approximately AUD47.5 million, or \$32.1 million based on average exchange rates as of June 30, 2023, in incremental annualized revenue for GEO.
+The contract will commence on July 1, 2023 and is expected to generate approximately AUD47.5 million, or \$31.8 million based on exchange rates as of March 31, 2023, in incremental annualized revenue for GEO.

 With respect to our reentry services, electronic monitoring services, and community-based services business, we are currently pursuing a number of business development opportunities.
 Related to opportunities for community-based reentry services, we are working with our existing federal, state, and local clients to leverage new opportunities for both residential reentry facilities as well as non-residential day reporting centers.
-With respect to the Department of Homeland Security's ISAP, the number of participants steadily increased throughout 2022, however, since the beginning of 2023, there has been a decline in ISAP participants as a result of recent changes in immigration and budgetary pressures.
+With respect to the Department of Homeland Security's Intensive Supervision and Appearance Program ("ISAP"), the number of participants steadily increased throughout 2022, however, since the beginning of 2023, there has been a decline in ISAP participants as a result of recent changes in immigration and budgetary pressures.
 There are no assurances that there will not be a further decline in ISAP participants in 2023 and beyond.
-Title 42, which provided for restrictions at the Southwest border under the COVID public health emergency declaration, ended on May 11, 2023.
+Title 42, which provides for restrictions at the Southwest border under the COVID public health emergency declaration, is scheduled to end on May 11, 2023.
+When Title 42 expires, it is expected that the federal government will likely have to process a significantly larger proportion of individuals encountered by border patrol.
+While these circumstances could reasonably result in higher participant counts in the ISAP program and higher ICE processing center populations, these factors would be policy decisions that GEO plays no role in setting, and which are difficult to estimate.
 We are focused on delivering high quality services and developing new and innovative technology solutions.
 To this end, we recently launched VeriWatch, a new wrist-worn GPS tracking device that allows for real-time and discrete monitoring of individuals under community supervision.
 We continue to expend resources on informing federal, state and local governments about the benefits of public-private partnerships, and we anticipate that there will be new opportunities in the future as those efforts continue to yield results.
-We believe we are well positioned to capitalize on any suitable opportunities that become available in this area.
+We believe we are well positioned to capitalize on any suitable op